amberjiest/MeDIT/README.md

 Medical and Digital Image Toolbox (MeDIT) support a bunch of functions to process medical image and digital images.
 This was used for the engineers on image processing.

-If you publish any work which uses this package, I will appreciate that you could cite the following publication: [Song Y, Zhang YD, Yan X, Liu H, Zhou M, Hu B, Yang G, Computer-aided diagnosis of prostate cancer using a deep convolutional neural network from multiparametric MRI.
-J Magn Reson Imaging.
-2018 Apr 16. doi: 10.1002/jmri.26047.](https://www.ncbi.nlm.nih.gov/pubmed/29659067)
+If you publish any work which uses this package, I will appreciate that you could cite this link https://github.com/salan668/MeDIT

 Welcome any issues and PR.